 Watch this video for more ways to exercise without equipment.

-It can be frustrating when you don’t have the equipment you are used to, but this change in workout style does not need to hinder your progress.
+Home workouts may require a little creativity if you don't have traditional gym equipment lying around.
+A change in workout style should not hinder your progress.
 Research suggests that you can counter the negative effects of detraining (a break in weight training) by cross-training.

 Take these exercise progressions and create a list of sets to perform in a predetermined amount of time.
 Switching to a cross-training workout for a couple of months will force your body out of memory mode and may challenge your body in new ways.